blanksblanks/Notes/csPS0.md

 reference.

 17. _What are weak references?_
-Weak means that you dont want to have control over the object's lifetime.
-The object is only "ali    ve" because another object holds a strong reference to it.
+Weak means that you don't want to have control over the object's lifetime.
+The object is only "alive" because another object holds a strong reference to it.
 Once that is no longer the case, the object will be destroyed, and the weak property will be set to nill.